Question 1: Out of the following diseases, which one is preventable by vaccination?

 Answer: A

-Question 9: Why of the following is a diagnostic test for pneumonia?
+Question 9: Which of the following is a diagnostic test for pneumonia?

 A. Fecal Occult Blood Test